Alive Inside: A Story of Music, Memory and Accessibility

 Editor’s Note: This story was written by Steven Aquino and first appeared in The Loop Magazine Issue 31, which is available on the App Store for iPhone and iPad.

 My maternal grandmother died in 2007, about a month after Steve Jobs introduced the original iPhone at Macworld Expo.
 Toward the end of her life, she suffered effects from dementia, a disease that robbed her of memories of herself and of her family.
 That her memory was getting progressively worse hit me hard, as my grandma was a seminal figure of my childhood.
 She effectively raised me, and it was painful for me to reconcile the person she was to the barely recognizable shell of herself she became.
+During this difficult time, I found solace in small distractions, one of which was exploring trang casino trực tuyến.
 The memories of her with dementia still haunt me to this day, despite all the happy times.

 It was my grandmother who immediately came to mind when I was alerted to the film Alive Inside.
 Alive Inside is a documentary — winner of the Audience Award at the 2014 Sundance Film Festival — which follows Dan Cohen, a medical social worker and executive director of Music & Memory, as he works to introduce music to residents of a New York nursing home.
 Cohen’s belief is that music is instrumental in helping the elderly with memory loss “rediscover” lost memories, the effects of which help them in being more socially interactive.